EPCCed/archer-gpu-course/section-1.01/README.md

 in clock speed.
 However, owing largely to power constraints, most modern processors have a clock speed of around 2-3 GHz.

-Absent some unforseen fundamental breakthrough, it is not expected that this fundamental speed will increase signficantly in the future.
+Absent some unforeseen fundamental breakthrough, it is not expected that this fundamental speed will increase significantly in the future.

 ### Memory latency